palm86/hex_flora/priv/specimens/gomphocarpus_fruticosus.md

 <!-- read more -->

-*G. fruticosus* is very similar to *G. physocarpus* which has spherical fruit.
+*G. fruticosus* is very similar to the tropical African alien species *G. physocarpus* which has spherical fruit.

 ### Distribution in the Hex